Kannamoochi Yenada: Soundtrack

 The music was scored by Yuvan Shankar Raja, teaming up with director V. Priya again after Kanda Naal Mudhal (2005).
 The soundtrack was released on 23 August 2007 by Vivek Oberoi.
-It features 5 tracks, including a retune of the yesteryear hit song "Andru Vandhadhum" from the M. G. R.-starrer Periya Idathu Penn, being just the second song to be retuned after A. R. Rahman's "Thottal Poo Malarum" from the film New.
-Noticeably, singer Shankar Mahadevan lent his voice for three songs.
+It features five songs, including a retune of the song "Andru Vandhadhum" from the 1963 film Periya Idathu Penn.
 Lyrics were provided by Thamarai.

-Yuvan Shankar Raja won accolades for creating an "interesting" and "thoroughly enjoyable" album, which was cited to be "an absolute treat to listen to".
-Behindwoods, which described the song "Kannamoochi" as "this year’s one of the most enjoyable songs" and the song "Sanjaram" as a "masterpiece", said, that the Yuvan-Priya duo had even bettered their previous venture Kanda Naal Mudhal, giving the album four out of five stars.

 Critical reception

-Sify wrote "On the whole, the first half wins you over with its simple charm, its immensely likeable characters, and the intrinsic humour in the writing.
+Sify wrote, "On the whole, the first half wins you over with its simple charm, its immensely likeable characters, and the intrinsic humour in the writing.
 But the latter half is too long, contrived and predictable to the extent of being seriously boring.
 In the final analysis, however, these are a few wrong turns in an otherwise entertaining film that'll bring a smile to your face".
-Behindwoods wrote "To sum it all up, V. Priya's effort is noteworthy, if her first movie was like a morning cup of coffee for the youth, this time she serves well for the whole family".
+Aarani Yuvaraj of Kalki wrote the film moves smoothly without hiccups, praised the humour but panned the songs, lyrics and song placements and cinematography.
+Malini Mannath of Chennai Online wrote, "Director Priya's debut venture 'Kanda Naal Mudhal' was a classy, sensibly handled film.
+'Kannamoochi...' comes as a disappointment, the director not quite in tune with or comfortable in the genre she has chosen".